When stewing fish soup, how can we make the soup white and thick in color?

 How to Make a Thick and Creamy White Fish Soup

 Cooking the fish soupSecond, the way of cooking the soup matters a great deal.
 Once the fish is browned, add an appropriate amount of boiling water to the pan.
-Using boiling water instead of cold water is important because the sudden temperature change helps to break down the fish's tissues and release the fat and proteins into the water, resulting in a white and thick soup.
+Using boiling water instead of cold water is a game - changer.
+The sudden temperature change helps to break down the fish's tissues.
+When the hot water hits the seared fish, the proteins in the fish coagulate and are released into the water, along with the fat.
+This is what gives the soup its white and thick appearance.
 The ratio of water to fish should be around 3:1 or 4:1, depending on how much soup you want to make.
-Bring the water to a boil, then reduce the heat to medium - low and let it simmer gently.
-Stir occasionally to ensure that all parts of the fish are cooked evenly.
-You can also add some ginger slices, scallions, and a little cooking wine to remove any fishy smell.
-Simmer the soup for at least 30 minutes to an hour.
-The longer you simmer, the more the fat and proteins will be released, and the thicker and whiter the soup will become.
+If you want a more concentrated soup, you can use a 3:1 ratio.
+For a lighter soup, a 4:1 ratio might be more suitable.

 In conclusion, by carefully selecting and pre - treating the fish, and following the right cooking methods, you can make a fish soup with a beautiful white and thick color.
 These steps not only enhance the visual appeal of the soup but also contribute to its rich and delicious flavor.
+With a little practice and attention to detail, you'll be able to master the art of making a thick and creamy white fish soup that will impress your family and friends.